eigeen/ree-pak-rs/README.md

 #### Tips

 If you have only one input to pack, you can drag-and-drop the folder onto the executable file.
-The tool will generate a output pak file with default name and options.
+The tool will generate an output pak file with default name and options.

 ### Dump Info

 Dump information of a `PAK` file.
-The output is a JSON file that contains the file TOC, entries and file paths.
+The output is a JSON file that contains the pak TOC, file entries and file paths.

 In other words, the output contains all the data except the actual file contents, even including unknown fields.